 Netflix

-Norm Macdonald: Wisecracks about big, eternal questions while his clock ticks louder
+Norm Macdonald: Wisecracks about big, eternal questions while his clock ticked louder

-Norm Macdonald: Wisecracks about big, eternal questions while his clock ticks louder
+Norm Macdonald: Wisecracks about big, eternal questions while his clock ticked louder

 Comedians frequently take shots at taboo targets, but that wasn't what Norm Macdonald was doing when he addressed Down's Syndrome while solo recording what became the new "Nothing Special" on Netflix.